dotnet/docs/docs/csharp/language-reference/builtin-types/record.md

 ---
 # Records (C# reference)

-Beginning with C# 9, you use the `record` modifier to define a type to define a [reference type](reference-types.md) that provides built-in functionality for encapsulating data.
+Beginning with C# 9, you use the `record` modifier to define a [reference type](reference-types.md) that provides built-in functionality for encapsulating data.
 C# 10 allows the `record class` syntax as a synonym to clarify a reference type, and `record struct` to define a [value type](value-types.md) with similar functionality.

 When you declare a [primary constructor](../../programming-guide/classes-and-structs/instance-constructors.md#primary-constructors) on a record, the compiler generates public properties for the primary constructor parameters.
-The primary constructor parameters to a record are referred to as *positional parameters* to the record.
-The compiler creates *positional properties* that mirror primary constructor parameters.
-The compiler doesn't synthesize properties for primary constructor parameters without the `record` modifier.
+The primary constructor parameters to a record are referred to as *positional parameters*.
+The compiler creates *positional properties* that mirror the primary constructor or positional parameters.
+The compiler doesn't synthesize properties for primary constructor parameters on types that don't have the `record` modifier.

 The following two examples demonstrate `record` (or `record class`) reference types: